AtlasOfLivingAustralia/galaxias-python/docs/source/index.rst

 ``galaxias-python`` was built and is maintained by the `Science & Decision Support Team <https://labs.ala.org.au/>`_ at the `Atlas of Living Australia (ALA) <https://www.ala.org.au/>`_.
-``galaxias-python`` is a collective name for cockatoos (udner the subgenus *Licmetis*), a widely-distributed endemic Australian species.
+``galaxias-python`` is a genus of small freshwater fish (under the family *Galaxiidae*), a widely-distributed endemic Australian species.
 The logo was designed by `Ian Brennan <http://www.iangbrennan.org/>`_.

 If you have any comments, questions or suggestions, please `contact us <mailto:support@ala.org.au>`_.